This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra cost to you.

 Even if you are not visiting Kyoto, you will have the opportunity to visit shrines with rows of torii gates throughout the country, even in the centre of Tokyo!

 When you’re visiting Japan you will quickly find out that Japanese behavior is completely different to how people behave in Western countries.
 People in japan have the attitude to bother the people in their environment as little as possible.
-You will notice it as soon as you enter the train because it is amazing how silent it is in the train!
+You will notice it as soon as you enter the train because it is amazing how silent it is.
 Everyone is as respectful as possible and also incredibly helpful.
 If you have a question or seem to be confused about something you will always find someone who can help you!
-The language barrier is difficult at times, but Japanese people will always try to help you.
+The language barrier is difficult at times, but with a friendly disposition and a handy translation app, Japanese people will try to help any way they can.
 It is difficult to describe a feeling like this with words so you should definitely experience on your own.

 Recommended article: Why You Should Learn Japanese